Understanding and Building Your Credit

 Make All Payments On Time

-Payment history accounts for 35% of your credit score.
-Even one late payment can significantly damage your score.
-Set up automatic payments or calendar reminders to ensure you never miss a due date.
+Payment history is an important factor considered in many credit-scoring models.
+Set up automatic payments or calendar reminders to help ensure you don't miss a due date.

 Reduce Credit Card Balances